QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 ### Select Data by Conditions

-Instead of indexing rows and columns using integers, we can also obtain a sub-dataframe of our interests that satisfies certain (potentially complicated) conditions specified by us.
+Instead of indexing rows and columns using integers and names, we can also obtain a sub-dataframe of our interests that satisfies certain (potentially complicated) conditions.

 This section demonstrates various ways to do that.